 Basically, those making payments under PAYE are required to follow the rules and deduct the right tax before paying the ‘net’ (after-tax) amount to the payee.

 Mistakes can of course happen.
 Forms can get lost in the post (although these days, most exchanges between employers/pension providers and HMRC are done electronically) and there can be breakdowns in communication.
-It can be a very difficult task for you, the employee or pensioner, in receipt of an underpayment ‘P800’ calculation from HMRC to work out why it has arisen.
+It can be a very difficult task for you, the employee or pensioner, in receipt of an underpayment ‘P800’ or 'PA302' calculation from HMRC to work out why it has arisen.
 Usually, all you know is that you thought everything was fine until, out of the blue, you have been told otherwise.

 Each of the three parties in the process could have been at fault: